gillimo/research-agent/docs/bug_log.md

 - 2025-12-30: Prompt wait cursor could match an old approval prompt when the first approval used stdout waits; switch initial approval wait to prompt events.
 - 2025-12-30: Prompt-text wait helper lacked unit coverage; add a focused test for prompt events.
 - 2025-12-30: Prompt-text wait cursor progression lacked coverage; add a test to ensure cursor advances between prompts.
+- 2025-12-30: Prompt-text wait did not have coverage for non-prompt events; add a test to ensure only prompt events are considered.
 - 2025-12-29: Unix path redaction regex used `[^\\s]` and left trailing characters; fixed to use `[^\\s]` with proper `\\s` handling.
 - 2025-12-29: Librarian chunking tests hung due to heavy FAISS/embedding load; added `RESEARCHER_FORCE_SIMPLE_INDEX` to force SimpleIndex in tests.
 - 2025-12-30: Librarian ingest hit `SimpleIndex.save()` missing `path` (from ledger: librarian_error).
 Fixed by saving via config-aware helper.